Guard mounting: Vietnam

-The Changing of the Guards in Hanoi, Vietnam takes place at the Ho Chi Minh Mausoleum which is guarded by special guard of honor battalion of the Ministry of Defense of Vietnam.
+The Changing of the Guards in Hanoi, Vietnam takes place at the Ho Chi Minh Mausoleum which is guarded by the special guard of honor battalion of the Ministry of Defense of Vietnam.
 It is one of two such formations in the People's Army of Vietnam.
 The mausoleum contains the preserved body of Ho Chi Minh and is at the north end of Hanoi's Ba Đình Square, exactly on the spot where he read the Proclamation of Independence of the Democratic Republic of Vietnam on September 2, 1945.
-Unlike its Chinese counterpart, its AOR is limited to Hanoi, particularly on the area around Ba Đình Square, and its a public duties unit.
-Personnel assigned to the guard there wear a white full dress uniform with a peaked cap and gold belt buckle.
+Unlike its Chinese counterpart, guard of honour battalion's area of responsibility (AOR) is limited to Hanoi, particularly to the area around Ba Đình Square.
+The battalion is a public duties unit.
+Personnel assigned to the guard wear a white full-dress uniform with a peaked cap and gold belt buckle.